Types of Expressions Represented by Expression Trees

 };

-// Function to create a new tree node
+// Create new tree node

 struct Node* newNode(char data) {